 No. For obvious reasons, it’s impossible to have a car with an age identifier that makes it pass as a newer car.

 There are some strict guidelines in terms of the character’s dimensions, spacing and margins.
-Using the Charles Wright font is mandatory for any UK number plates system.
+Using the Charles Wright font is mandatory for any UK number plate.

 IMPORTANT: It’s illegal to use another font, space the letters in any other way, alter the digits or strategically use mounting screws to make the plates look like they read something different.